 \begin{definition} Let $M$ be an $S$-module.
-An \intro{acceptable filtering} of $M$ is given by a filtering $\bar M := (M_{n} : {n \in \N})$ such that $\Rees(\bar M)$ is an acceptable graded module; that is: \begin{enumerate} \item Each $x_{i}$ has degree 1; \item $\Rees(\bar M)$ is finitely generated (as an $S[y]$-module). {\value{enumi}} \end{enumerate} \end{definition}
+An \intro{acceptable filtering} of $M$ is given by a filtering $\overline M := (M_{n} : {n \in \N})$ such that $\Rees(\overline M)$ is an acceptable graded module; that is: \begin{enumerate} \item each $x_{i}$ has degree 1; \item $\Rees(\overline M)$ is finitely generated (as an $S[y]$-module). {\value{enumi}} \end{enumerate} \end{definition}

-The following is an upward version of Artin-Rees Lemma: however, as it can be easily seen, the proof does not require that $R$ is a commutative ring. \begin{corollary} Let $M$ be an $S$-module.
-Let $\bar M$ be an acceptable filtering of $M$.
-Then, there exists $d \in \N$ such that: \begin{enumerate}[(i)] \item $M_{d}$ generates $M$ (as $S$-module); \item for every $n \in \N$, $M_{n+d} = S_{n} M_{d}$. \end{enumerate} \end{corollary} \begin{proof} Since $\Rees(\bar M)$ is finitely generated, Lemma~\ref{lem:tight} implies that there exists $d \in \N$ such that $M_{d}$ tightly generates $\bar M$: thus, (i) is proven.
+The following is an upward version of Artin-Rees Lemma: however, as it can be easily seen, the proof does not require $R$ to be a commutative ring. \begin{proposition} Let $M$ be an $S$-module.
+Let $\overline M$ be an exhaustive acceptable filtering of $M$.
+Then, there exists $d \in \N$ such that: \begin{enumerate}[(i)] \item $M_{d}$ generates $M$ (as $S$-module); \item for every $n \in \N$, $M_{n+d} = S_{n} M_{d}$. \end{enumerate} \end{proposition} \begin{proof} Since $\Rees(\overline M)$ is finitely generated, Lemma~\ref{lem:tight} implies that there exists $d \in \N$ such that $M_{d}$ tightly generates $\overline M$: thus, (i) is proven.

-\begin{claim} (ii) also holds (for the same $d$) \end{claim} By assumption, $\Rees(\bar M)$ is an acceptable graded $S[y]$-module.
+\begin{claim} (ii) also holds (for the same $d$). \end{claim} By assumption, $\Rees(\overline M)$ is an acceptable graded $S[y]$-module.
 Thus, by (the proof of) Proposition~\ref{prop:AR-graded-up}, for every $n \in \N$,

-(as sub-modules of $\Rees(\bar M)$) which is equivalent to (ii). \end{proof}
+(as submodules of $\Rees(\overline M)$) which is equivalent to (ii). \end{proof}